yanrising/bs-balance/README.md

 #### On Windows:
 `setx path "%path%;path\to\dir\with\geckodriver\;"`

-Restart your Windows machine for the changes to take effect.
+*You need to restart your Windows machine after that.*

-For more information check [this post](https://stackoverflow.com/a/40208762).